davidcoles/vc5/README.md

 192.168.101.1/32 dev lo`

-One server with a 10Gbit/s network interface should be capable of supporting an HTTP service with 100Gbit/s egress bandwidth due to the asymmetric nature of most internet traffic.
+One server with a 10Gbit/s network interface should be capable of supporting an HTTP service in excess of 100Gbit/s egress bandwidth due to the asymmetric nature of most internet traffic.
 For smaller services a modest virtual machine or two will likely handle a service generating a few Gbit/s of traffic.

 If one instance is not sufficient then more servers may be added to horizontally scale capacity (and provide redundancy) using your